Cataracts Perth

 An IOL is a clear, soft plastic lens (like a soft contact lens) that becomes a permanent part of your eye, focussing light clearly onto the retina, improving your vision.
 You will not feel or see the new lens and no maintenance is required.

-Talk to your eye care professional about these risks.
-Make sure cataract surgery is right for you.
+Talk to your eye care professional about these risks and make sure cataract surgery is right for you.

 Before surgery, your doctor will need to do some tests.
 These tests include measuring your eye for the correct intraocular lens refractive power for best-unaided focus.
 This information helps your doctor choose the right type of IOL.